-Almost every day our customers ask us 'what are the best security wristband features?'
+Our customers frequently ask us 'what are the best security wristband features?'

 Why?
-Because oversubscribed events can be dangerous if the safe capacity is exceeded.
+Because oversubscribed events can be dangerous if safe capacity is exceeded.

-And, It can also result in a bad experience for genuine paying guests, losses in revenue, a loss of license and ultimately the end of the event.
+And, it can result in a bad experience for guests that have paid to attend, which can have a knock-on effect on revenue loss, a revoked license and ultimately the end of your event.

 OK, so this is a worst case scenario.
-But still, this is why security is so important for events, and one element of a safe and secure event are the event wristbands.
+But this is why security is so important for events, and one element of a safe and secure event is the event wristbands.

-When it comes to security features, there isn't a 'one size fits all' option.
-Every event is different and therefore has different requirements.
+When it comes to security features there isn't a 'one size fits all' option.
+Every event is different and therefore has a different set of requirements.

-So, we're going to show you five of the top security wristband features that are most commonly used.
+We're going to show you 5 of the most popular security wristband features.

 1. The Wristband Lock